munificent/craftinginterpreters/book/scanning.md

 newline inside a string.

-Finally, the last interesting bit is that when we create the token, we also produce the actual *value* of the string literal that will be used later by the interpreter.
-Here, that conversion just requires a `substring()` to strip off the surrounding quotes.
+Finally, the last interesting bit is that when we create the token, we also produce the actual string *value* that will be used later by the interpreter.
+Here, that conversion only requires a `substring()` to strip off the surrounding quotes.
 If Lox supported escapes sequences like `\n`, we'd unescape those here.

 ### Number literals